eccenca/ecc-gui-elements/README.md

         return (
             <DateField
                 onChange={this.onChange}
+                name="dateValue"
-                value={this.state.value} // Should be a moment.js value for consistent handling placeholder="Please set a date" // optional (default: '')
+                value={this.state.dateValue} // Should be a moment.js value for consistent handling placeholder="Please set a date" // optional (default: '')
                 dateFormat="DD-MM-YYYY" // validate date format, optional (default 'DD-MM-YYYY') closeOnSelect={true} // auto close picker when a date is selected, optional (default: false)